44fahadhasan/B6A3/README.md

 Creates the database and ENUM types for:

-- user roles
+- user role
-- vehicle types
+- vehicle type
-- vehicle availability
+- vehicle status
 - booking status
   This ensures data integrity and consistency.